jdickey/crypt_ident/README.md

 #### Successfully Resetting a Password

 To successfully perform a Password Reset, supply a valid, non-expired Token along with a new Clear-Text Password to the `#reset_password` method.
-Once the Token is found in the Repository specified by the `repo:` parameter (or in the configuration-default Repository if the default value of `nil` is used for `repo:`), and is verified not to have Expired, then the Repository will be updated with a record for that User where the `password_hash` field has been updated to reflect the new Clear-Text Password, and the `token` and `password_reset_sent_at` fields will be set to `nil`.
+Once the Token is found in the Repository specified by the `repo:` parameter (or in the configuration-default Repository if the default value of `nil` is used for `repo:`), and is verified not to have Expired, then the Repository will be updated with a record for that User where the `password_hash` field has been updated to reflect the new Clear-Text Password, and the `token` and `password_reset_expires_at` fields will be set to `nil`.

 If all the preceding is successful and the updated User is successfully persisted, the method calls the **required** block with a `result` whose `result.success` matcher is yielded a `user:` parameter with the updated User as its value.
 From that point, the User is able to Sign In using the User Name and updated Clear-Text Password.